neomutt/neomutt.github.io/_dev/translate.md

 Ideally, the L10n comments should be enough to tell the translator everything they need to know.
 Sometimes, though, looking at the source can make things much clearer much more quickly.

-Each of the tranlations is preceded by a location line:
+Each of the translations is preceded by a location line:

 ```sh
 #: compose.c:118 compose.c:970 send.c:292
 ```

-Vim users can use the `gF` (goto file) command which will open the file under the cursor and goto the exact source line you want.
+Vim users can use the `gF` (goto file) command which will open the file under the cursor and go to the exact source line you want.

 ### Vim Tips